Levi-Lesches/Monopoly-Deal/shared/README.md

 These many questions require answers from humans, and it won't make sense to try to fill in the answers automatically.
 For example, if a player was charged $4, but only has $5, $3, and $2 -- how should they pay?
 This kind of question leads to deliberate strategy, and so this codebase embraces that.

-### The `TurnChoice` class
+### The `PlayerAction` class

-A turn starts off with a `TurnChoice` that specifies what the player wants to achieve, eg, "Debt collector on player 2".
-The game validates this choice in `game.handleChoice()`, checking for basic issues like "no player chosen for a debt collector", but also more complex issues like "trying to charge rent on a yellow set with an orange/pink rent card".
+A turn starts off with a `PlayerAction` that specifies what the player wants to do, eg, "Debt collector on player 2" or "bank this rent card".
+The game validates this choice in `PlayerAction.handle()`, checking for basic issues like "no player chosen for a debt collector", but also more complex issues like "trying to charge rent on a yellow set with an orange/pink rent card".

 If a choice can be successfully completed without human input, it is handled quietly and the game proceeds.
-For example, if a "Pass Go" is played, the game deals the top two cards to the player and decrements the `turnsRemaining` counter.
+For example, if a "Pass Go" is played, the game deals the top two cards to the player.

+After an action is completed, the card is removed from the player's hand, put into the right pile/stack, and the `turnsRemaining` counter is decremented.

 ### Interruptions